My Detailed Review and Useful Tips for XP Deus I and Deus II Users, page 1

-by Sergei UpstateNY, proficiency level: Expert, last time modified:
+by Sergei UpstateNY, proficiency level: Beginner, last time modified:

-Advanced Features of XP Deus V2.0
+Advanced Features of XP Deus v2.0

 After having used the Minelab FBS metal detectors for 12 years, I was very skeptical about the XP Metal Detectors' latest model of 2009 - the wireless Deus, for its futuristic looks and unusual innovations incorporated into a metal detector of this class.